What Is Process Management? (Ultimate Guide)

 You’ll have to either:

-- Design a new process to supplement the current process
+- Design and document a new process to supplement the current process

 - Rework a process, so it aligns with the goals